volesen/orm-db-benchmark/README.md

 | Django | Django ORM              | Django Rest Framework | PostgreSQL | 1.208  | 1.126  | 1.127  | 1.160  | 1.162   |
 | Django | Django ORM              | Django Rest Framework | Sqlite     | 0.7345 | 0.7169 | 0.7233 | 0.7635 | 0.7654  |

-In terms of Django with Django ORM and Django REST Framework, using prefetching, speed up processing time by almost one order of magnitude (following the )
+In terms of Django with Django ORM and Django REST Framework, using `prefetch_related`, speed up processing time by almost one order of magnitude, compared to using `Author.objects.all()`.

 ## Caution (Remarks)
 In terms of loading models dependent on several degrees of relationships, some consideration has to be made, to avoid the [N+1 problem](https://stackoverflow.com/questions/97197/what-is-the-n1-selects-problem-in-orm-object-relational-mapping).